 It is the duty of the school to ensure that every child in their care is safe, and the same principles should apply to the ‘virtual’ or digital world as would be applied to the school’s physical buildings.

-You can read our E-Safety Policy by clicking on the link below.
+You can read our E-Safety Policy by clicking here.